 Chester has a similar vibe to York, but there are enough differences to warrant a day trip to both.
 Start your visit by exploring Chester Cathedral and climbing its tower for great views of the city.
 Once you’ve climbed the stairs and admired the views, head over to Chester Town Hall and note the missing clock face on the town hall tower.

 The legend of the clock face goes back to the feuds and general dislike between England and Wales, where the saying is that the clock face is missing because the English couldn’t give the Welsh the time of day.

-Afterwards, you should check out The Rows which are those famous 2-storey black and white Tudor-style houses.
+Afterwards, you should check out The Rows which are those famous 2-story black and white Tudor-style houses.
 The majority are shops or restaurants so you could easily spend an hour here.
 Lastly, finish your Chester day trip with a walk along the Roman city walls.
-Make sure you admire the Eastgate Clock, Chester Castle and the Roman Gardens along the way.
+Make sure you admire the Eastgate Clock, Chester Castle, and the Roman Gardens along the way.

 Day Trip from Liverpool by Car

 Some places are harder to reach by train than by car.
 You can either drive yourself in a rental car or go on a tour.
 Either way, don’t miss out on this great day trip from Liverpool.

 As you looked at the missing clock face in Chester you might have noticed a large hill in the distance?
 The hill (not high enough to be called a mountain!) is called Moel Famau and can be found in Wales.